joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/28/world/cuba-us-trump-ukraine-iran-japan-quake.html

 **Researchers Create OnlyFans for Marmots to Bridge Funding Gap**\
-`A team of scientists from the Rocky Mountain Biological Laboratory faced a funding issue amid federal cuts to scientific research.
-To raise money for its marmot research, it started “OnlyMarms,” a free, G-rated account of cute videos that collects money through tips.`\
+`Daniel Blumstein, a professor of ecology and evolutionary biology at U.C.L.A., faced a funding issue amid federal cuts to scientific research.
+To raise money for its marmot research, his team started “OnlyMarms,” a free, G-rated account of cute videos that collects money through tips.`\
 https://www.nytimes.com/video/science/earth/100000011055061/trump-funding-cuts-marmot-onlyfans.html

 **How A.I.’s Latest Science Fiction Scenario Came True**\